-Exhibit 7 shows the changes in students' reading benchmark status from the beginning to the end of SY 2021 among students who received a reading intervention.
-As compared with all students a larger percentage of students who received an intervention moved from below or well below to at or above benchmark status (18% as compared with 11% of all students).
-Despite the interventions over half of these students (59%) stayed below benchmark throughout the year.
+Exhibit 7 shows the changes in students' reading benchmark status from the beginning to the end of SY 2022 among students who received a reading intervention.
+Despite the interventions, 47% of these students stayed below benchmark throughout the year.

-Pathways to Progress
+Pathways of Progress

 The Acadience Reading Pathways of Progress is a tool for setting goals, evaluating student progress, and reflecting on the effectiveness of a program.
 Pathways of Progress uses growth from beginning of the year to the end of the year, among students with similar initial skills, and classifies their progress as well below typical (below 20th percentile), below typical (20th to 39th percentile), typical (40th to 59th percentile), above typical (60th to 79th percentile), or well above typical (80th percentile and above).
-In SY 2021, 66% of first graders, 64% of second graders, and 69% of third graders made typical or better progress.
+In SY 2022, 62% of first graders, 69% of second graders, and 71% of third graders made typical or better progress.